Skip to content

 Hospitality Businesses

 Google Ads: Target search terms like "restaurants near me," "table booking," and cuisine-specific searches.
-Use Google My Business integration for seamless reservations.
+Use Google My Business integration for smooth reservations.

-Facebook Ads: Showcase your atmosphere, signature dishes, and special events.
+Facebook Ads: Show your atmosphere, signature dishes, and special events.
 Target local foodies and people celebrating special occasions.

 Fitness Businesses

 Google Ads: Capture searches for "gym near me," "personal trainer," and specific fitness classes.
-Emphasise trial offers and membership deals.
+Highlight trial offers and membership deals.

 Facebook Ads: Share success stories, class videos, and community events.
-Target health-conscious individuals and those interested in specific fitness activities.
+Target health-conscious people and those interested in specific fitness activities.

 Retail Businesses

 Google Ads: Target product-specific searches and shopping campaigns.
-Use Google Shopping ads to display products directly in search results.
+Use Google Shopping ads to show products directly in search results.

-Facebook Ads: Create lifestyle-focused content showing products in use.
-Utilise retargeting for abandoned cart recovery and lookalike audiences for expansion.
+Facebook Ads: Create lifestyle content that shows products in use.
+Use retargeting to recover abandoned carts and lookalike audiences to expand.

 Google Ads: Target search terms like "restaurants near me," "table booking," and cuisine-specific searches.